gorbyo/py-vmmanage/README.rst

 This script clone new virtual machine on VMware host from exist VM as template and create system in Cobbler for automatically install.
-Create VM in VCenter and Create Template in Cobbler.
 For use this script need prepare Cobbler server with calling profile like 'OS-TYPE' (for example Centos7-WEB).

     Usage with config file: